tsafin/bench-timestamps/README.md

   it slightly to properly integrate into cmake build process;

 - [Google Civil Time (cctz)](https://github.com/google/cctz.git) C++
-  implmentation.
+  implmentation;

-- and industry-standard [unicode-org/icu](https://github.com/unicode-org/icu.git) C++ implementation
+- and industry-standard [unicode-org/icu](https://github.com/unicode-org/icu.git) C++ implementation;

+- also there is simple `re2c`-based reimplementation of `c-dt` datetime parser, which supposed to show the beauty of deterministic finite automatas :)

 ## Googletest and Google benchmark